 Clark, Bruce, and J’onn decide to incorporate the idea of having reserve JLA members available or “on-call” at all times.
 When Amazo attacks and begins totally thrashing the League, Superman calls in the reserves.
 And boy, are there are a ton of JLA reserves.
 The total new number of team members including all of the reserves is now 35!

-–REFERENCE: The Kingdom #1, The Kingdom: Planet Krypton #1, and The Kingdom #2 occur now, in that order.
+–REFERENCE: In The Kingdom #1, The Kingdom: Planet Krypton #1, and The Kingdom #2.
 Technically the entire Kingdom mini-series is one big fat Elseworlds tale, but it was written by Mark Waid as an attempt to make all Elseworlds titles canon by linking them to current canonical chronology.
 This story was written so that the specific events of the future tale, Kingdom Come by Mark Waid/Alex Ross, would link to current Modern Age continuity.
 However, the events which take place during Kingdom Come have since been retconned to have taken place on an alternate Earth (Earth-22).
 Likewise, several of the characters/details have been slightly retconned as well.
 Therefore, my summary here tells of what should most likely occur in our chronology at this point based upon those aforementioned retcons.
 Here we go.
 In the mid 2040s on Earth-22 a horrible nuclear disaster occurs in Kansas, shortly after Earth-22 Superman has retired (as seen in Kingdom Come).
 In The Kingdom the sole survivor of the Kansas disaster blames Superman for the tragedy because he had ceased to be the Earth’s savior anymore.
 This survivor becomes the godlike super-villain known as Gog and begins traveling backwards through time, murdering Superman over and over and over.
 Eventually Gog gets to a point in the Earth-22 timeline where Earth-22 Diana and Clark have bore a child.
 Gog kidnaps the child, keeps traveling backward, and crosses through the Bleed until he reaches Earth-0 (our main DCU Earth), 2004.
 Meanwhile, the Linear Men (led by Waverider), whose job is to keep the time continuum on one true path in an attempt to preserve one single continuity, are freaking out trying to fix everything.
 However, Linear Man Rip Hunter has a different idea.
 Hunter gathers up the old Diana, old Clark, old Earth-22 Bruce Wayne, and several other Earth-22 heroes from the 2040s (including Ibn al Xu’ffasch, the Earth-22 version of adult Damian Wayne).
 With his troop of heroes, Rip takes them to Earth-0, 2004.
 Batman first becomes aware of something weird going on when he investigates supposed supernatural occurrences at Booster Gold’s new Planet Krypton restaurant.
 There, characters from long erased continuities begin phasing in and out.
 Eventually, Rip and his Earth-22 gang explain the situation to the JLA.
 Superman, Batman, and Wonder Woman then meet their elder Earth-22 counterparts!
 Together, all the heroes are able to defeat Gog and everyone returns to their correct time eras and Earths.
 Before the story ends, however, Rip’s big reveal is the existence of Hypertime.
 Hypertime, in layman’s terms, is the interweaving of alternate reality timelines (i.e. Elseworlds/alternate Earth tales) in and out of the primary canonical DC timeline.
 In theory, Hypertime allowed for a lot of chronological inconsistencies to be explained with ease by writers and editors.
 However, Hypertime is a pretty lame “easy-out” for explaining said inconsistencies and also serves to annihilate the concept of having a single well-defined, clean chronology.
 While Hypertime may exist in some form or another, it definitely isn’t what Hunter explains to us in The Kingdom.
 In fact, DC editors have since fully disavowed the concept of Hypertime.
 So, basically, I think this story takes place canonically, but the emphasis placed upon Hypertime must be lessened—(it needn’t be completely eliminated as DC editors would have us do)—and many retcons explained above must be factored in.
 Another huge retcon is that the heroes, despite meeting their Earth-22 counterparts, never learn the full details of Earth-22’s history—when Superman meets the Superman of Earth-22 later on (in Justice Society of America Vol. 3 #11) this history will all be explained to him for the first time.
 We also learn (in Justice Society of America Vol. 3 #13) that the inter-dimensional time-travelling Gog chooses Magog—the principal villain of Kingdom Come—as his hand-picked successor, inspiring him to cause all the chaos that happens on Earth-22.

 –JLA: Foreign Bodies